 - Apply for your child’s social security number.
 Remember to bring all items mentioned above, foreign decree, foreign abandonment certificate (if applicable), foreign birth certificate if available, and a photo ID for yourself.
 Your child should be present.

-If you choose this route, but wish to claim your child on your taxes prior to receiving a social security number, you will need to apply for a Taxpayer Identification Number (ATIN).
+If you wish to claim your child on your taxes prior to receiving a social security number, you will need to apply for a Taxpayer Identification Number (ATIN).
 Simply visit the IRS web site and download Form W-7A.
 If not yet received, please contact WHFC for a notarized placement letter to include with your application.
 The ATIN is a temporary number and the social security number should be applied for as soon as all US documents are available.
 For further information, contact the IRS at 1-800-829-1040 or www.irs.gov.
 Please note: you will need to include a photocopy of your child’s permanent resident card or passport with I-551 stamp.

 What if the above recommendations do not work?

 Occasionally, applying for a social security number or an ATIN is not successful.
 If you apply for a social security number for your child and are told your child is not eligible, you have two options:

 - Apply for an ATIN.
 Make certain to ask the Social Security office for a denial letter to include with the application.
 You can then apply for a social security number after your adoption has been finalized or re-finalized and you have a US decree, birth certificate, and passport.

 - Visit a different Social Security office to determine if they are more able to handle adoption cases.